pkutaj/pkutaj.github.io/_posts/2021-07-10-Get-URL-of-the-Last-Pull-Request-with-Powershell.md

 ## usecase
-* The aim of this playbook🏁 is to show obtaining the URL of the last pull request with
+The aim of this playbook🏁 is to show obtaining the URL of the last pull request with PowerShell and GitHub CLI.
-    * PowerShell
-    * GitHub CLI.

 <!-- TOC -->